gimlet-io/gimlet-documentation/src/pages/docs/ai-deployments/flowise-deployment-tutorial.md

 Log in to Gimlet by connecting your GitHub or GitLab account.
 You should see your repositories listed.
 Use the search bar if the repository with Flowise won't appear.

+You can fork Flowise from the official repository on [GitHub](https://github.com/FlowiseAI/Flowise).

 After connecting your account, the repositories available should be listed in Gimlet.
 If you can't find the repo with Flowise in it, you can use the search bar to find it.

 Click the **Import** button next to the repository.
 You can add multiple repos the same way.
 When all the repositories are selected, click **I am done importing** to save the added repos.